csqsiew/website/content/about.md

 I'm currently a post doctoral fellow at the University of Warwick, UK.
 I graduated from the Cognitive and Brain Sciences PhD Program at the University of Kansas, USA, in 2017 and completed my undergraduate degree in Psychology at the National University of Singapore in 2011.

 I'm trained as a psycholinguist, although increasingly I think of myself as a cognitive scientist who uses techniques from network science to study cognitive structures, such as the mental lexicon and semantic memory.
-This figure is a feeble attempt that tries to capture what my research is about.
+This figure captures what my research is about.

 <img src="/img/jobtalk.jpg" alt="Drawing" style="width: 600px;"/>